skhussain123/Laravel12-Doc/01-intro/README.md

 ### **Configuration Management**
 A web application designed in Laravel will be running on different environments, which means that there will be a constant change in its configuration.
 Laravel provides a consistent approach to handle the configuration in an efficient way.

+### **Schema Builder**
+Schema Builder maintains the database definitions and schema in PHP code.
+It also maintains a track of changes with respect to database migrations.

+### **Template Engine**
+Laravel uses the Blade Template engine, a lightweight template language used to design hierarchical blocks and layouts with predefined blocks that include dynamic content.

+### **Authentication**
+User authentication is a common feature in web applications.
+Laravel eases designing authentication as it includes features such as register, forgot password and send password reminders.

+### **Redis**
+Laravel uses Redis to connect to an existing session and general-purpose cache.
+Redis interacts with session directly.

+### **Queues**
+Laravel includes queue services like emailing large number of users or a specified Cron job.
+These queues help in completing tasks in an easier manner without waiting for the previous task to be completed.